Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 Babushka employs backoff reconnection strategy that can be summarized as follows:

 * The time between reconnection attempts grows exponentially, following the formula `rand(0 .. factor * (exponentBase ^ N))`, where N represents the number of consecutive failed attempts.
-* Once a maximum value is reached, that value remains the time interval between subsequent retry attempts.
-* The client will continue to make reconnection attempts until a successful reconnection occurs.
+* Once N retries performed, the time between subsequent retry attempts becomes fixed value (internal constant).
+The client will continue to make reconnection attempts until a successful reconnection occurs.

 This strategy provides an effective approach for handling disconnections and facilitates the re-establishment of a stable connection.